jammind/codeplay/README.md

 The Screenshot plugin allows your cordova application to take screenshots in JPG or PNG, resize or crop them and save them into any folders.
 Perfect for creating thumbnails.

 ##How to Install
-Install it via cordova cli
+Install it via cordova CLI (Command-Line Installer).
 ```
 cordova plugin add https://github.com/jammind/cordova-screenshot.git
 ```

-##How to Install
+##How to remove
-Install it via cordova cli
 ```
 cordova plugin rm com.codeplay.cordova.screenshot
 ```